edgar-avilanfr/crypto_coding_challenge/README.md

 # * questions1_to_7_using_databricks/question7_databricks.ipynb
 1.- This step is to create the moving average on the price by calculating the average over a window of 5 days.

+# * questions5_7_using_GCP/01_crypto_ingest.py
+1.- I moved the previous code into a python file in order to later use GCP Dataproc, Bigquery, Airflow and Looker. gggg